DataDog/integrations-core/delinea_privilege_manager/README.md

 This integration supports the following types of logs:
 - **Application Action Events** : Application Action Events contain generic information about the application that ran, the policy that was triggered, the date and time stamp, the computer, and the user.
 - **Application Justification Events** : Application Justification Events are generated when an application requiring a justification workflow is run by a user.
-- **Bad Rated Application Action Events** : Bad Rated Application Action Events are generated when an application is being installed or executed, that is identified with a bad security rating.
+- **Bad Rated Application Action Events** : Bad Rated Application Action Events are generated when an application with a poor security rating is being installed or is executed.
 - **Password Disclosure Events** : Password Disclosure Events contain any type of password disclosure activity.
 - **Newly Discovered File Events** : Newly Discovered File Events contain information about newly discovered files on the system.
 - **Change History Events** : Change History Events contain information about any changes made in Delinea Privilege Manager.

-Visualize detailed insights into these logs through the out-of-the-box dashboards.
-Additionally, it includes ready-to-use Cloud SIEM detection rules for enhanced monitoring and security.
+View detailed insights into these logs using the out-of-the-box dashboards.
+The integration also includes ready-to-use Cloud SIEM detection rules for enhanced monitoring and security.

 ## Setup

 ### Installation

-To install the Delinea Privilege Manager integration, run the following Agent installation command and the steps below.
+To install the Delinea Privilege Manager integration, run the following Agent installation command followed by the steps below.
 For more information, see the [Integration Management][4] documentation.

-**Note**: This step is not necessary for Agent version >= 7.60.0.
+**Note**: This step is not required for Agent version >= 7.60.0.

 Linux command
   ```shell